 American Independent Cinema

-The aims of this module are to develop your responses to comedy, humour and laughter, both as a means of providing pleasure to an audience and as a means of structure a given text.
-The comic will be examine both in terms of a variety of theoretical positions on comedy, the comic, humour and laughter and the socio-political contexts in which it takes place.
+This module will develop your critical understanding of comedy, humour and laughter, both in terms of comprehending the pleasures laughter offers an audience and the ways it is necessary to structure a given text for comedic purposes.
+You will study a variety of theoretical positions on comedy, the comic, humour and laughter and the socio-political contexts in which comedy takes place.

 Contemporary TV Drama

-The module aims to develop your critical and conceptual knowledge and understanding of contemporary television drama and the way in which its evolving forms impact on its consumption and definition.
-Additionally, the module aims to situate contemporary television drama as a process actively participating in the larger cultural systems of which it is a part.
+The module will develop your knowledge and understanding of contemporary television drama and the way in which its evolving forms affect its consumption and definition.
+By the end of the module you should be able to analyse examples of contemporary television and understand how contemporary television drama relates to the larger cultural systems of which it is a part.

-The module aims to develop your critical and conceptual knowledge and understanding of the meanings of space and place in contemporary U.S. cinema, with particular attention to the construction of the cinematic city.
-Additionally, the module aims to situate the representations of space and place in the cinematic city as a process actively participating in the larger cultural systems of which they are a part.
+You will develop your knowledge and understanding of the meanings of space and place in contemporary cinema, with particular attention to the construction of the cinematic city.
+You have all visited cities in your imagination through film and television representation and this module explores the theoretical framework for thinking through how the “real” city and the “imagined” cinematic city are intertwined.